James Traficant: Incarceration

-Release

 Traficant was released from prison on September 2, 2009.
 On September 6, 2009, 1,200 supporters welcomed him home at a banquet with an Elvis impersonator, and a Traficant lookalike contest.
 "Welcome home Jimbo" was printed on T-shirts.
 "I think it's time to tell the FBI and the IRS that this is our country and we're tired—tired of the pressure, tired of the political targeting, tired of a powerful central government that is crippling America," he said.
 He also said he was considering running for his old seat in Congress.
 Traficant signed a limited, three-month contract to work as a part-time weekend talk radio host for Cleveland news/talk station WTAM in January 2010.
 His contract permitted him to quit if he chose to run for office.

 On November 2, 2009, a column by Traficant in the American Free Press continued his defense of the accused concentration camp guard John Demjanjuk.